 With the huge number of HMOs we manage, we know that property inspections need to be carried out regularly and rigorous checks made to ensure the property is always being legally and safely let – particularly with regard to fire safety and, although rare, we will also sort out any tenant disputes.

 So although HMOs do require extra work, the benefits are:

-And if you want to earn the extra money without the worry of managing an HMO, then do contact us at Romans, we are experts and know what you need to do and when.
+And if you want to earn the extra money without the worry of managing an HMO, then do contact us, we are experts and know what you need to do and when.

 Creating your own HMO and then letting us manage it for you can be a great way of securing better income, while not having to deal with all the extra paperwork and hassle that goes with it.

 If you need any advice on creating or managing an HMO, do contact your local office and we can help make sure your multi-let is a great success.

 Looking for advice?